[1] 8CMOR Lunch’n’Learn

 Can be as simple as something like:

-Shows in what order to run the scripts, and allows us to resume from the middle (if, for example, you have only changed the file 02-create-histogram.R
+Shows in what order to run the scripts, and allows us to resume from the middle (if, for example, you have only changed the file 02-create-histogram.R, there is no need to redo the first two steps, but we do need to rerun the create-histogram and render-report steps

 For more complicated (or long-running) analyses, we may want to explicitly specify dependencies and let the computer figure out how to get everything up-to-date